Please register your interest now at: www.facingthefuturegroups.org.

 Facing the Future has been developed by Samaritans and& Cruse Bereavement Care to help support people who have been bereaved by suicide.
 Cruse Services have been working with their Samaritans counterparts to offer these groups since 2015.

-We currently have groups running across Devon, East Sussex, Essex, London, Newcastle, The West Midlands, South Wales and Yorkshire.
+We currently have groups running across Devon, East Sussex, Essex, London, Newcastle, The West Midlands and Yorkshire.

 Facing the Future gives you the opportunity to meet others who have lost someone to suicide and share your experiences and feelings.

 Support groups run weekly for six consecutive weeks and last for 90 minutes with a maximum of eight participants.
 Groups are free of charge and are run by two trained volunteer facilitators from Samaritans and Cruse Bereavement Care.

 Benefits of attending a Facing the Future group